A red wax model of a sculpture, being heated by a torch and finished by an artisan.

 Thinning wax // Wax Dressing

 When the wax is as close to looking like the artist’s original as possible, photographs are taken for the artist’s approval.
-The artist will give any corrections and once these are applied to the wax, we finish dressing by applying “disclosing wax” which fills any tiny pinhole bubbles remaining on the surface.
-Now the wax sculpture is ready for the next step, gating.
+The artist will give any corrections or direction on small changes as needed.
+Once these are applied to the wax, we finish dressing by applying “disclosing wax,” which fills any tiny pinhole bubbles remaining on the surface.

 Fitting wax pieces together